happsie/happsie/README.md

 - 👋 Hi, I’m @happsie
-- 💼 I'm working as a software developer since 5 years in the FinTech sector
+- 💼 I have worked as a developer for 5 years in the FinTech sector
-- 👀 I’m interested in Java, Go and Frontend
+- 👀 I’m interested in Java, Go and Vue/React
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning more Javascript